What Makes Different Thermometer Types Medically Graded?

-There are many different types of thermometers and these can be categorised into retail and clinical thermometers.
+There are many different thermometer types, which can be categorized into retail and clinical thermometers.

-The MHRA has warned against the use of such retail thermometers.
+The MHRA has warned against the use of retail thermometers in medical settings.
 This is because they do not offer the same level of accuracy as medically graded thermometers.

 Types of Clinical Thermometers